Beginner's Guide to Install and Use Conky in Ubuntu Linux

 Using Lua scripts, Conky themes can create some graphics (if I can call it that) such as rings, clocks etc. This further enhances the capability of Conky where you see the system information with more animated elements.

 Let’s see it with an example.
-Download the Kit-Kat conky.
-After extracting the downloaded files, you’ll see that there is conkyrc file and a lua file under the scripts folder.
+Download the Kit-Kat Conky.
+After extracting the downloaded files, you’ll see that there is a conkyrc file and a Lua file under the scripts folder.

 You have two options here.
-Either you copy the entire Kit-Kat folder to ~/.conky directory or you change the conky configuration file and set the path to current location of the lua script file.
+Either you copy the entire Kit-Kat folder to the ~/.conky directory, or you change the Conky configuration file and set the path to the current location of the Lua script file.
 It is always better to put the files in ~/.conky to avoid unnecessary troubles.

 conky -c .conky/Kit-Kat/conkyrc_Kit-Kat